-EPG 32 is located in northwest Queensland within the Gulf Savannah region of the Gulf of Carpentaria.
-The tenement covers and lays to the south of Normanton (Figure 1) which has a latitude of 17.6°S, longitude 141.0° E and is 70 Km south of Karumba, 493 Km northeast from Mt Isa, 707 Km west of Cairns, and 2,500 kilometres northwest of Brisbane.
-Normanton is the capital of the 68,111 Km2 Carpentaria Shire and part of the only sealed access to the Gulf of Carpentaria.
+EPG 34 is located in northwest Queensland within the Gulf Savannah region of the Gulf of Carpentaria.
+EPG 34 lies east of Normanton (Figure 1) which has a latitude of 17.6°S, longitude 141.0° E and is 70 Km south of Karumba, 493 Km northeast from Mt Isa, 707 Km west of Cairns, and 2,500 kilometres northwest of Brisbane.
+Normanton is the capital of the 68,111 Km Carpentaria Shire and part of the only sealed access to the Gulf of Carpentaria.